scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 devices.
 Due to the update of keyboard handling code, the keycodes have changed slightly.
 Running this version of ScummVM will overwrite your key bindings with the new defaults.
-See the section on how to play on Smartphones below for the new default keybindings.
+See the section on how to play on Smartphones and Pocket PCs below for the new default keybindings.

 ------------------------------------------------------------------------